google/applied-computing-series/ac1/_sources/projects/module_b.rst

 *Hints:*

-- Places to find free datasets: `World Bank Open Data`_, `FiveThirtyEight`_, `Kaggle`_
+- Places to find free datasets: `World Bank Open Data`_, `FiveThirtyEight`_, `Kaggle`_.
-- `Additional list of websites to find datasets`_
+- `Additional list of websites to find datasets`_.
-- Revisit the importing data section from module B for review on how to import data
+- Revisit the importing data section from module B for review on how to import data.

 **Step 2: Clean Your Dataset**

-Only rarely will datasets ever be ready for analysis right off the bat.
+Only rarely will datasets ever be ready for analysis right away.
 Therefore, you will need to prepare your dataset to make useful observations.
 Don’t worry if it seems overwhelming at first.
 You want to remove outliers that may skew your dataset, while still maintaining the integrity of your data.
 Some steps have been provided to help with this process.
 Once you clean your dataset, you should be able to find sections of the data that are interesting and find relevant relationships.

 **To Do:**

-- First look at your data and see if you can spot any inconsistencies
+- First look at your data and see if you can spot any inconsistencies.
-- Filter out unwanted outliers
+- Filter out unwanted outliers.
 - Check for missing data values
 - **Deliverable:** Summarize your data cleaning process and make sure to answer the following questions.